Reddimus/USACO_scraper/README.md

 This is a simple program that scrapes problems from the USA Computing Olympiad website and saves them to a local directory.
 The program is written in Python and uses the BeautifulSoup library to parse the HTML of the website.

+## Released builds

+You can download the released builds from the releases section of the repository.

 ## Requirements

 1. Python3 preferably 3.11 or higher.